Science-for-Nature-and-People/2020-data-collab-workshop/content/_index.md

 </p>

-### Computational and collaboration skills for synthesis science
+### Data Science and Collaboration Skills for Integrative Conservation Science

 This workshop invites all the SNAPP postdocs to participate in a 4-day workshop at NCEAS to help them to: